kcox01/kcox-Portfolio/README.md

 ## Education
-**The George Washington University
+The George Washington University
-- Masters of Public Health,Health Informatics and Analytics, August 2022-current
+- Masters of Public Health- Health Informatics and Analytics, August 2022-current
 - Bachelors of Science- Public Health, minor in Law and Society, August 2020- May 2024

 ## Contact